henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/readme.md

 See [Blocks](Blocks) page for details about blocks used by PFS3.

+## Block size

+PFS3 ignores file system block size set on partition blocks in RDB.
+Internally PFS3 determines a variable block size for it's reserved area of the partition based on the size of the partition.
+The data area of the partition always use block size of 512 bytes.

 ## DOS types

 | DOS type | DOS type hex | Description                                                                                            |